Dr. Mohammed Estaiteyeh

 Assistant Professor (PhD, OCT, MA, BS)

 Dr. Mohammed Estaiteyeh is an Assistant Professor of Digital Pedagogies and Technology Literacies in the Faculty of Education at Brock University.
-He is also the subject team leader for digital technology courses in the elementary and secondary teacher education programs.
+He is also the subject team leader for the digital technology courses in the Teacher Education program.
+Dr. Estaiteyeh currently holds a Brock Chancellor’s Chair for Teaching Excellence.
+He is also the president of Technology and Teacher Education (TATE), which is a special interest group within the Canadian Association for Teacher Education.

-Dr. Estaiteyeh holds a PhD (2022) in Curriculum Studies with a focus on STEM Education from Western University.
-He has more than 15 years of experience in the field of education as a teacher, subject coordinator, academic director, educational consultant, and trainer of teachers in K-12 schools; and as an instructor, researcher, and program developer and reviewer in higher education.
+Dr. Estaiteyeh obtained his PhD in Curriculum Studies with a focus on STEM Education from Western University in April 2022.
+He has more than 15 years of experience in the field of education as a teacher, academic director, educational consultant, and trainer of teachers in K-12 schools; and as an instructor, researcher, and program developer and reviewer in higher education.

 • Educational technologies